Agatha All Along: Accolades

 By November 2024, Marvel Studios and Disney had decided to submit the series for award consideration in comedy series categories, rather than in limited series categories, including for the Golden Globes, Screen Actors Guild Awards, and Primetime Emmy Awards.
 Clayton Davis of Variety opined that this decision indicated future seasons of the series could be made.

 Documentary special

 In February 2021, the documentary series Marvel Studios: Assembled was announced.
 The special on this series, "The Making of Agatha All Along", was released on Marvel Entertainment's YouTube channel on November 13, 2024.

 Future

-Agatha All Along is planned as the second entry in a trilogy alongside WandaVision and the miniseries VisionQuest (2026).
+Agatha All Along is the second entry in a trilogy alongside WandaVision and the miniseries VisionQuest (2026).
 Hahn has expressed interest in reprising her role, saying "I think everyone would be thrilled to come back [...] in any capacity."
 In February 2025, Winderbaum said Marvel Studios wanted to make a second season of Agatha All Along but emphasized prioritizing a strong story over rushing production.